PrixPlus/Server/README.md

 }
 ```

 #### [POST] /api/login
-This route um send an email and pass and receives a token to make authenticated calls to the api.
+This route is used to authenticate an user, it returns an valid token to make authenticated api calls.

 - Request:
 ```javascript